bibmode/bibmode/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on fun projects that would be a great learning opportunity for me to better my skills and provide a valuable contribution to the world
-- 💛2021 Goal: Improve significantly on CSS and Javascript.
-Hopefully, I can start learning React.js, too.
+- 💛2021 Goal: Improve significantly on the basics and be more proficient with React.

 <h2>My languages: </h2>
 - 👓 HTML, CSS, Javascript, Sass & React